1995-1999: The Early Years: Hypnotherapy Research Society; Hypnotherapy Society

-From 2021 the Society will have a new Chair, Liz McElligott.
-Our goal for 2021 is that we will be expanding our vision in new and exciting ways by offering support to a much larger variety of therapies connected with hypnotherapy.
+From 2021 the new Chair of the Society is Liz McElligott.
+Our goal for 2021 is to expand our vision in new and exciting ways by offering support to a much larger variety of therapies connected with hypnotherapy.
 We will also be developing a much wider suite of post graduation opportunities via enhanced CPD, and working hard to continue to get hypnotherapy the recognition it deserves.

 As hypnotherapy retains its popularity and continues to grow, the Society will continue to have a central role in the UK profession, supporting our members and allowing the profession to flourish and continue to help the many people who use our members’ services.